darkroomengineering/hamo/README.md

 `useIsVisible` – returns true if a reference node is in the viewport.

-`useLayoutEffect` – runs react's `useLayoutEffect` if in browser, if not, runs a plain `useEffect` instead

 `useMediaQuery` – css-like media query support in Javascript.

 `useRect` – getboundingclientrect with scrollY sauce if using our [lenis](https://github.com/studio-freight/lenis) smooth scroll